Doyin-diva/Cognifyz/README.md

 ### Exploratory Data Analysis

 EDA involved exploring the investment data to answer key questions, such as:
-- What is the gender distribytion?
+- What is the gender distribution?
 - What are participants' investment preferences?
 - What are the participants' savig objectives?